abhishekBansal/abhishekBansal.github.io/_posts/2016-07-08-runtime-subscriptions-in-Otto.md

 Here I have kept one `OttoEventDelegate` object in each `Model` for simplicity, but, A list can kept and handled as per use case.
 As many delegate objects can be added in that list enabling `Model` to subscribe to as many events at runtime.

 Happy Coding !!

+Note: This article was *Originally published at [Runtime Subscriptions in Otto](http://eng.moldedbits.com/tech,/android/2016/07/08/runtime-subscriptions-in-Otto.html)*